 14. How Can I Ensure Our Products Are Safe For Patient Consumption?

-Environmental and temperature monitoring records temperature and conditions, such as humidity or differential air pressure, of rooms, and refrigerators/freezers containing vaccines, medications, blood and lab samples.
-This ensures safekeeping and reduces the risk of patient infection.
+Environmental and temperature monitoring records the temperature and conditions, such as humidity or differential air pressure, of rooms, and refrigerators/freezers containing vaccines, medications, blood and lab samples to ensure safekeeping and reduce the risk of patient infection.
 These sensors automatically alert staff if conditions begin to stray from set parameters.
 This helps facilities prevent product loss and ensure patients receive effective treatments.
-Environmental monitoring systems also maintain proper air pressure in patient rooms and operating rooms.
+Environmental monitoring systems also maintain proper air pressure in inpatient rooms and operating rooms.
 In the case of communicable diseases, such as COVID-19, it is crucial that patients with the illness are kept in a room with negative air pressure.
 If the air pressure starts to differ, it puts other patients and staff members at risk of contracting the disease, since the respiratory droplets are no longer contained.

 15. How Can We Keep Costs Down?

 Healthcare facilities go through a staggering amount of equipment, supplies, laundry, trash and more each day.
 Amid the chaotic environment of everyday hospital activities, it is easy for small, costly medical equipment to get accidentally wrapped up with soiled linens or other trash and thrown away.
 A standard 300-bed hospital loses an estimated $200,000, on average, in equipment loss each year.